 PREPARE FOR ISLAND PEAK EXPEDITION

 You should enroll in mountaineering training in 4 to 6 months.
 Additionally, you can join the gym, do cardio, stress endurance, hiking, and training, and practice regularly by jogging, cycling, swimming, trekking, and so forth.
-The following are the most important key to achieving success:
+The following are the most crucial key to achieving success:

 - Your ability to adapt to low oxygen levels